Didymella pinodes: Epidemiology

 The disease cycle starts with dissemination of ascospores after which germination pycnidia rapidly develop.
 Pycnidiaspores quickly disperse by rain splashes are responsible for reinfection over short distances.
 Consequently, production of pseudothecia is initiated on senescent tissues.
 After rainfall, ascospores are released from the pseudothecia and disperse by wind over long distances.

 Disease management

 Useful levels of resistance remain to be determined and the application of fungicidal sprays was reported to be uneconomical.
-Furthermore, reports showed that insensitivity arises against chemicals such as strobilurons after continuous application.
+Furthermore, reports showed that insensitivity arises against chemicals such as strobilurins after continuous application.
 Thus, cultural management is the preliminary option to control the disease progress by minimizing inoculum carry over as well as survival of inoculum on crop residues and in soil, and avoiding initial infection from arial inoculum.
 Furthermore, burying of infected residues declines pathogen survival, however, crop rotation and tillage regimes have little influence on disease severity.
 Delayed sowing by 3–4 weeks reduces ascochyta blight severity by more than 50%, however, such measures are not feasible at higher latitudes, because of a shorter growing season.